Kharacternyk/pacwall/README.rst

 Via hsetroot
 ============

-If ``hsetroot`` is used as the wallpaper setter, use the built-in multilayer feature e.g.:
+If ``hsetroot`` is used as the wallpaper setter, use the built-in multilayer feature, e.g.:

 .. code-block:: bash